2018 Oct 23, 9:32

 experimentation I found that their site can take parameters text and langpair queries in the query like so:

-found that llHTTPRequest encodes non US-ASCII characters as percent-encoded UTF-8 when constructing the request URI.
-However, when Google translate takes parameters off the URI it only seems to
+that llHTTPRequest encodes non US-ASCII characters as percent-encoded UTF-8 when constructing the request URI.
+However, when Google translate takes parameters off the URI it only seems to interpret

 Actually using it in practice is rather difficult.
 Between typos, slang, abbreviations, and the current state of the free online translators its very difficult to carry on a conversation.